toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 <img src="https://i.imgur.com/xO1rhmT.png" title="source: imgur.com" />

 <p style="line-height: 150%;">
-So the remaining data for these records looks sensible even though the start / release year and runtime values do not.
+So the remaining data for these records look sensible even though the start / release year and runtime values do not.
 Interrogating IMDb directly however, reveals that these are both legitimate records:

 <ul style="line-height: 150%;">
-<li><a href="https://www.imdb.com/title/tt5174640/">100 Years (2115)</a>, a short film written and starring John Malkovich, the content of which is currently a secret, due to be revealed only when the title is released in 2115.</li>
+<li><a target="_blank" href="https://www.imdb.com/title/tt5174640/">100 Years (2115)</a>, a short film written and starring John Malkovich, the content of which is currently a secret, due to be revealed only when the title is released in 2115.</li>
-<li><a href="https://www.imdb.com/title/tt8273150/">Logistics (2012)</a>, a documentary about the production cycle of a pedometer in reverse chronological order. </li>
+<li><a target="_blank" href="https://www.imdb.com/title/tt8273150/">Logistics (2012)</a>, a documentary about the production cycle of a pedometer in reverse chronological order. </li>
 </ul>

 Someone has even gone as far as watching the documentary and leaving a review on IMDb, giving it 5 out of 10 stars!
 </p>

-## Example 2 - When the data looks wrong and is
+## 2. When the data looks wrong, and is

 <p style="line-height: 150%;">
-This second example comes from the <a href="https://github.com/toopster/dsc-mod-1-project-v2-1-online-ds-sp-000/blob/final-submission/zippedData/bom.movie_gross.csv.gz">Box Office Mojo dataset</a> that contains gross income figures, both US Domestic and Foreign, by film title and studio between 2010 and 2018.
+This second example comes from the <a target="_blank" href="https://github.com/toopster/dsc-mod-1-project-v2-1-online-ds-sp-000/blob/final-submission/zippedData/bom.movie_gross.csv.gz">Box Office Mojo dataset</a> that contains gross income figures, both US Domestic and Foreign, by film title and studio between 2010 and 2018.
 </p>

 <p style="line-height: 150%;">